Town of Wausaukee, Wisconsin

 From the Census of 2000: Wausaukee had 1,036 Housing Units, a population of 1,196 people and a land area of 75.7 square miles [196.1 km²].
 This gives a density of 1.15 people per Housing Unit and 13.38 Housing Units per square mile [5.17 housing units/km²].

-NOTE: Repeating the caution above (under Population Density), be aware that when comparing Housing Units between the 2000 Census and the 2010 Census, there were changes in the sampling area for Wausaukee and you need to be careful when comparing values between the censuses.
-More information about the nature of these the changes can be found in the section called Census-to-Census Observations ... (see below).
+NOTE: Repeating the caution above (under Population Density), be aware that when comparing Housing Units between the 2000 Census and the 2010 Census, there were changes in the sampling area for Wausaukee and you need to be careful when comparing results between the censuses.
+More information about the changes can be found in the section called Census-to-Census Observations ... (see below).

 Marinette County ...